merthidayetoglu/HiCCL/misc/IPDPS25_rebuttal.md

 **Common Questions**

 **Q1: Performance at large scale**
 We are explicit about the limitation of our current approach beyond 256 Nodes in section VI.E, and mention that HiCCl could be extended to implement latency oriented optimizations as a potential future direction.
 However HPC stong scaling workloads as well as ML inference leverage lower than 256 nodes would still benefit from this work.

-As stated shown in Figure 10(a), NCCL achieves a higher throughput for node counts larger than four.
-Nevertheless, some HPC workloads as well as ML inference will still benefit from this approach.
 For example, large language models in production typically fit into a few nodes.

 **Reviever 1**